-For those wilderness lovers who are eager to settle into the Adirondack life, we offer a selection of prime Adirondack land for sale with beautifully crafted cabins already on site.
+For those wilderness lovers that are looking for Adirondack cabins for sale, we offer a selection of prime land with beautifully crafted cabins already on site.
 All of our Adirondack cabins are Amish-built in an authentic log cabin style with handcrafted details and modern amenities.
 What sets our Amish-made cabins apart from the rest?
 Here we highlight several of the advantages these cabins offer.

 Our Amish cabins are made only from 100% solid wood.
 Unlike today’s conventional cabins, Amish-built cabins are never made from composite wood products or wood veneers.
 Each piece of lumber is hand-selected by an artisan builder from the most durable part of the tree to maintain structural integrity, so you can be assured your cabin is built to last.
 Moreover, as your Amish cabin is made from wood and not treated with toxic chemicals like resins, it is eco-friendly and will not harm the Adirondack environment you love so much.

 As the Amish don’t use electricity, all methods of construction must be done by hand with a keen eye for detail.
 The heirloom-quality construction is informed by generations of traditional building methods, which means the end result is a handcrafted and durable product that cookie-cutter builders just can’t match.
 Each Amish craftsman is trained to carefully review each step of the construction process to maintain quality craftsmanship.
 Every nail, every joint, and every cut is made with the utmost attention to detail.

 Unlike mass-produced cabins, our Amish-built cabins offer simple, rustic designs that will never go out of style.
 From the handcrafted details like exposed beams and log-pole porches that have become synonymous with Adirondack Mountain style, your cabin will look timeless for years to come.

 Made in America